jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

      -m M -o O --start START --end END [--keys] [--GWP GWP]

 - -h: python help
-- -files: Give scenario csv files as wild card search.
+- --files: Give scenario csv files as wild card search.
 The format of the files is the  same as in ghg inventory.
 A row consists of optional but highly recommended comment part, UID of the time series followed by the time series.

-- -uid: The UIDMatrix excel file containing the UID for each time series.
+- --uid: The UIDMatrix excel file containing the UID for each time series.
 The file is  `<GHGInventoryDirectory>/ScenarioTemplate/UIDMatrix.xlsx`.

-- -scen: The template excel for results.
+- --scen: The template excel for results.
 Using  this template `ghg-scenario.py` generates excel sheet for each land use  and land use change classes.
 The file is `<GHGInventoryDirectory>/ScenarioTemplate/ScenarioTemplate.xlsx`.